 Set up your tripods and cameras to optimize the light of your studio.
 And, if you’re planning to use both a DSLR camera and a phone camera, make sure that your space can accommodate both.

 Check for flaws.
 Before taking photos, make sure that your products are as perfect as possible.
 Ensure that there are no labels or tags that can make them look unprofessional.

+If you want to show special feature then capture images of it’s use.
+Also add INFOGRAPHICS at the end with Canva.
 Improve your product’s presentability if you can.
 For example, if you’re selling leather shoes, you should polish them first before starting your shoot.
 The more you stylize your product, the better your image will be.
 So, make sure to make them look as presentable as possible.